sumtxt/wiesbaden/README.md

 The R package `wiesbaden` provides functions to directly retrieve data from databases maintained by the Federal Statistical Office of Germany (DESTATIS) in Wiesbaden.
+The package uses the SOAP XML web service from DESTATIS [(PDF Documentation)](https://www-genesis.destatis.de/genesis/online?Menu=Webservice).

 Access to the following databases is implemented: